Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/7-bad-practices-tfs-can-add-to-your-scrum-process.md

 *2. An assumption that the estimates are accurate because they are in hours*

 As soon as you start talking in hours, you’d better be handing out ranges based on certainty.
-Read Uncle Bob’s “The Clean Coder” for more on this.
+Read Robert Martin’s “The Clean Coder” for more on this.
 TFS doesn’t allow a range, so people will start using the numbers.
 In the worst cases, individual performance will be based on these numbers.
 The metric will be gamed.

 *3. Allows the burn-down to be groomed by decreasing the time remaining on a partly done task*